edhull/predbat-docker/README.md

 This repository builds on the fantastic work of [nipar44](https://hub.docker.com/r/nipar44/predbat_addon) and automates the build/push of container builds of Predbat as they are released.

 This image is particularly suited to those who are running Home Assistant in a container and cannot natively install Predbat as an addon.
-An optional Predbat helm chart is also provided for those looking to deploy Predbat alongside Home Assistant in a kubernetes cluster.
+An optional Predbat helm chart is also provided for those looking to deploy Predbat alongside an existing Home Assistant deployment in a kubernetes cluster.

 The builds are hosted in the Github container registry, available for anyone and are created using the appropriate `dockerfile.OS` for each distribution.

+All credit for the [predbat & predbat_addon](https://github.com/springfall2008/batpred) goes to Trefor Southwell

 ## TLDR